ashishkupadhyay/VIT-Mess-Menu-Taskbar-Flyout/README.md

 - **JSON:** `Windows.Data.Json`, so there's no vendored third-party parser.
 - **Blur:** a Composition effect graph (`CreateBackdropBrush` → `D2D1GaussianBlur`) exposed as a `XamlCompositionBrushBase`.

-`DESIGN_SPEC.md` in this repository documents the architecture and the reasoning behind each choice in full.

 </details>